AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

             b.append(a[i - 1] + a[i] + a[i + 1])
         return b

 It doesn't match the exact response that CodeSignal provides, but it functions with their test case.
-I am count that as a pass.
+I'd count that as a pass.

 ## String Pattern Matching

 Another common theme in these recent tests I've run is pattern matching.
-This one, however, at least is more interesting that others.
+This one, however, at least is more interesting than others.
 It still doesn't seem to reflect a real world problem, and is just a puzzle, but at least it's more unique.

 ![CodeSignal - Pattern Matching][11]